 Taxes on the Use of Goods or Property or Permission to Perform Activities.
-Taxes paid for the privilege of engaging

 Taxes paid for the privilege of engaging in business or pursuing an occupation, calling, or profession.
-Includes franchise taxes, fixed annual business taxes, fixed manufacturers, taxes payable by producers or importers engaged in business subject to percentage taxes, and miscellaneous fixed taxes payable by spirits. brewers. distillers of manufacturers, importers, and exporters of cigars and cigarettes.
+Includes franchise taxes, fixed annual business taxes, fixed taxes payable by manufacturers, producers or importers engaged in business subject to percentage taxes, and miscellaneous fixed taxes payable by brewers, distillers of spirits, manufacturers, importers, and exporters of cigars and cigarettes.